nick8325/twee/index.md

 ```

 We can put this problem into a file, say `group.p`, and run `twee group.p`.
 Twee
-spits out the following proof; the final result is always printed at the bottom.
+spits out the following proof; at the bottom it says `Theorem` which tells us
+the conjecture is true.

 ```
 Goal 1 (left_inverse): f(i(X), X) = e.